begin with a free consultation (949) 870-3800

 If you were injured while working on a construction project, you have the right to pursue compensation.
 However, these claims often involve complex issues, particularly when multiple contractors, vendors, or insurers are involved.
 Our attorneys have extensive experience handling these matters and are prepared to advocate for your interests from the outset.

 At Bentley & More LLP, we are committed to holding negligent parties accountable and have a strong history of achieving favorable outcomes for injured workers.
-To speak with a member of our team, contact us at (949) 870-3800 to schedule a free consultation.
+To speak with a member of our team, schedule a free consultation.

 How Our Attorneys Help Injured Construction Workers in Orange County

 A serious construction accident often leaves injured workers facing a combination of medical challenges, financial strain, and uncertainty about their legal options.
-While many begin by filing for workers’ compensation, those benefits frequently fail to cover all medical expenses and lost income.
+While many begin by filing for workers’ compensation, those benefits often do not cover all medical expenses and lost income.

 At Bentley & More LLP, we take a comprehensive approach that includes both workers’ compensation support and the pursuit of potential third-party claims.
 Our personal injury attorneys have extensive knowledge of California’s workers’ compensation system and years of experience handling complex personal injury litigation.
 We begin by guiding clients through the process of securing medical treatment and temporary benefits.